sebsto/tictactoe-cdk/cloudformation/README.md

 ### Resources

 This template creates the following resources:
-- Two Cells, one in each Region
+- Two Cells, one in each AWS Region
 - One Recovery Group for the whole application
 - Three Resource Sets (Load Balancer, Auto Scaling group, and DynamoDB Table)
 - Three readiness checks, one for each resource set